knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 You're working with a new generation humanoid robot that's designed for physical exercises.
 Unlike previous models, this robot has advanced kinesthetic intelligence, meaning it understands basic exercise commands without needing a breakdown of every movement.
 For instance, you don't need to instruct it with "bend your arms 90 degrees" for push-ups; you can simply command "Do a push-up", and it will perform the action.
 However, you cannot ask it to "Do 10 push-ups", as it can only comprehend one push-up at a time.

 Instruct your robot to perform a set of 10 push-ups, followed by 10 sit-ups, and then 10 squats.
-The robot should then loop this set 5 times.
+The robot should complete this set of exercises 5 times.

 ### Answer